 The ham used to test this recipe was generously supplied by Smithfield.

-Preheat the oven to 325 degrees F.
+Step 1: Preheat the oven to 325F.

-Score the fat-side of the ham stopping short of cutting through to the mat, about ¼-inch deep.
-Stick cloves in the cuts throughout the top of the ham.
-Place the ham in a roasting pan fitted with a rack.
+Step 3: Place the ham in a roasting pan fitted with a rack.
 Cover loosely with foil and place in the oven.
-Cook the ham according to package directions, or until the internal temperature reaches 140 degrees F, about 20 minutes per pound.
+Cook the ham according to package directions, or until the internal temperature reaches 140F, about 20 minutes per pound.

-Remove the ham from the oven and pour the glaze over the top, making sure to coat the whole thing.
-Return the ham to the oven until an internal thermometer reached 160 degrees F. About 30 more minutes.
+Step 6: Remove the ham from the oven and pour the glaze over the top, making sure to coat the whole thing.
+Return the ham to the oven until an internal thermometer reached 160F, about 30 more minutes.

-Rest the ham for 10 to 15 minutes before slicing.
+Step 7: Rest the ham for 10 to 15 minutes before slicing.